EzioisAwesome56/Floatzel/README.md

 From there, it is as simple as entering in your details into the config.json file and running the bot.
 ## Requirements
 this bot is written in Java 8, and confirmed to work in openjdk 8.<br>
-This bot requires a rethinkdb server running on the same machine to connect too.
+A rethinkdb server running on the bot's host is required for data storage.
 Username and password options can be set in the configuration file<br>
 Consult pom.xml for the rest of the requirements
 ## Plugin api
 As of 2.5.1, you can now write new commands for floatzel via javascript plugins!<br>